AlessandroMinali/rye/views/extra.md

       end
     end

 Here we are taking advantage of the ruby **Kernel** module and appending a new method.
-The **Kernel** is special in that every ruby object can use it methods.
+The **Kernel** is special in that every ruby object can use it's methods.
 This `:info` will come up later as our own personal helper method.

     run Rum.new { ... }

 Once again we find yourselves in familiar water.
-If you don't know what this does, visit the [last tutorial]() where I explain how rack setups up our app.
+If you don't know what this does, visit the [last tutorial](/lesson/1) where I explain how rack setups up our app.
 Let's go straight to the first `:on` block:

       on path('foo') do
         info("foo", self)